jroucheton/cloud-best-practices/README.md

 > [13 best practices for creating a powerfull CI/CD with Jenkins](./jenkins/jenkins.html)

-## Developing with kubernetes & Helm
+## Developing micro services with kubernetes & Helm

 > [gokube: a powerful tool for developing with kubernetes & helm](./developers/kubernetes/gokube.html)